mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-teams/_index.md

 **To create a team**:

-1. Sign in to Grafana as an organization administrator or team administrator.
+1. Sign in to Mosaicoo as an organization administrator or team administrator.
 1. Hover your cursor over the **Configuration** (gear) icon in the side menu and click **Teams**.
 1. Click **New Team**.
 1. Complete the fields and click **Create**.